evansbenj/BIO722.md/8_genotype_filtering.md

 ```

+The meaning of these parameters and more rationale for hard filtering is provided [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035531112--How-to-Filter-variants-either-with-VQSR-or-by-hard-filtering#2).

 Note that this part of the `VariantFiltration` commandline:

 ` --mask indels_only.vcf --maskName INDEL --maskExtension 10`

 will flag indels and also sites +/- 10 bp from indels.

-Other examples one could add to the VariantFilteration command line for Ben to discuss include:

-`--filterExpression "DP < 5" --filterName "LowCoverage" `

-which flags sites with an average depth of coverage less than 5,

-`--filterExpression "MQ0 >= 4 && ((MQ0 / DP) > 0.1)" --filterName "HARD_TO_VALIDATE" `

-which flags sites with at least 4 reads that map well to another part of the genome and where these reads comprise more than 10% of the reads at that position.
+This is a conservative measure to guard against variants that might arise due to indel misalignment.